mrevans7/ST558_Project1/README.md

 ```

 Next, we will use `sapply()` to find the statistics we want for each
 column.
-The `sapply()` function applys a function over all rows of a
+The `sapply()` function applies a function over all rows of a
 data frame.
 We will need to do this for each statistic wanted.
 Save each
 output as its own object, using table.4 through table.9.